Drugs and Interventions

 CAR T-Cell Therapy

-CAR T-cell therapy is a type of personalised treatment that uses the body’s own immune systemA system in the body that fights infection.
-More to fight cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More cells.
-As well as fighting infection, the immune systemA system in the body that fights infection.
-More is programmed to kill any abnormal cells such as cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More cells.
-Many cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More cells learn to evade this.
-In CAR T-cell therapy, T-cells (a type of immune cell) are removed from the body and modified in a laboratory to recognise a certain marker expressed on a cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More cell.
+CAR T-cell therapy is a type of personalised treatment that uses the body’s own immune system to fight cancer cells.
+As well as fighting infection, the immune system is programmed to kill any abnormal cells such as cancer cells.
+Many cancer cells learn to evade this.
+In CAR T-cell therapy, T-cells (a type of immune cell) are removed from the body and modified in a laboratory to recognise a certain marker expressed on a cancer cell.
 The T-cells are then returned to the body with the ability to recognise and kill cells that express the marker.
-In this case, the CAR-T cell will target the cancerA disease where cells divide and grow uncontrollably and can spread to other areas of the body.
-More cells.
+In this case, the CAR-T cell will target the cancer cells.

 CAR T-cell therapy is a very intensive treatment.
 Part of the regime includes chemotherapy, which is given to prepare the body for the CAR-T cells.
-Patients must be closely monitored for side effects including over-activation of the immune systemA system in the body that fights infection.
-More (cytokine release syndrome).
+Patients must be closely monitored for side effects including over-activation of the immune system (cytokine release syndrome).
 Despite these side effects, CAR T-cell therapy has been approved for use in some blood cancers and is now being investigated in solid cancers.

 Doctors can provide further information on the risks and benefits of CAR T-cells.